|Classification||Reason for test||Prevention|

 For pregnant woman who are registered at a public health center, folic acid supplements are provided for the first 3 months of pregnancy.

-Support is provided for up to 3 million won in medical expenses not covered by health insurance for women in a high-risk pregnancy who are diagnosed with premature labor, birth-related bleeding, or severe toxemia of pregnancy after 20 weeks of pregnancy and admitted to a hospital.
+Support is provided for up to 3 million won in medical expenses not covered by health insurance for women in a high-risk pregnancy who are diagnosed with premature labor, birth-related bleeding, severe toxemia, premature rupture of membranes, or abruptio placentae after 20 weeks of pregnancy and admitted to a hospital.

 This program seeks to provide the necessary nutritional supplements needed by pregnant women and infants who are at risk of malnutrition, and enhance the ability of these at-risk groups to independently maintain good nutrition.